Japleen-Kaur2409/Pitch_safe/README.md

 cp .env.sample .env
 ```

-Then fill in the values with the correct Supabase credentials (provided by the team lead or found in the Supabase Dashboard → Project Settings → API).
+Then fill in the values with the correct Supabase credentials (found in the Supabase Dashboard → Project Settings → API).

 ---